nicoring/locationMashup/README.md

 ```
 You need do download [these](https://drive.google.com/open?id=0B-qPNJhiRTz2fmxZQkE4UGtiNGItbFZfTTFubTNiZmJHYTY4aGdfbnpiOEVfM3U1VTVRWDA&authuser=0) turtle files and put them in an database whoch provides a SPARQL endpoint.
 Then you must edit, the url and graphs in config.js.

+Unfortunately the dockerfile is not working.
+Feel free to contact us for help!